meyer-pidiache/meyer-pidiache.github.io/_posts/2023-03-11-low-battery-mate.md

 sudo chmod +x /usr/local/bin/battery_monitor.sh
 ```

-Then, copy and paste the following script to `/usr/local/bin/battery_monitor.sh` and edit if necesary.
+Then copy and paste the following script into `/usr/local/bin/battery_monitor.sh` and edit it if necessary.

 ```shell
 #!/bin/bash